macpawluk/fullstack-showcase/README.md

 ## Front-end
 Front-end application has been developed using React.
-I more details the project uses:
+In more details the project uses:
 * React
 * Typescript
 * Redux